Lonerism: Artwork

 Parker once again selected Australian artist Leif Podhajsky to create the artwork for Lonerism, after he created the artwork for Innerspeaker and its singles.
-The image for Lonerism was personally taken by Parker with a Diana F camera and edited by Podhajsky; it features an exterior gate of the Luxembourg Garden in Paris, France.
+The image for Lonerism was personally taken by Parker with a Diana F camera and edited by Podhajsky; it features an exterior gate of the Luxembourg Garden in Paris.
 This image ties into the themes of isolation of Lonerism with the gate separating the viewer from the people in the Gardens.
-The red splotch in the corner of the image was actually an error caused by Parker incorrectly winding the film.
+The light leak in the corner of the image was the result of Parker incorrectly winding the film.

 The meaning behind the image was also lost on some people, which Parker went into detail, saying, "I didn't know whether people were going to get what the picture was getting at.
 Which was great in the end because I love that people can look at that picture and just see a picture of some people and think, "What's the big deal?", and some people can see the meaning; the separation of the person looking through the fence."

 Upon closer inspection there is more going on in the image, Parker explains: "I love the expression of people's faces in this picture.
 It's kind of this snap shot of life, and the more you examine, if you're going to get the vinyl version, you can really examine what's going on in the picture.
 There's some guy touching himself, I think, having some kind of fun.
 He's talking to some girl and he's got his hand on his crotch, and there's a policeman, and there's all this other sort of crazy shit if you look really hard.
 And the more you examine all these things, the more you realise you're really just perving from the other side of the fence."

 The sign on the gate, written in French, translates to "Dogs, even on a leash, are not admitted beyond this point" in English.